juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ## GitHub and Overleaf Integration

-You can certainly use overleaf to edit, but it is not possible to run LaTeXML directly within overleaf.
+You can certainly use overleaf to edit your LaTeX files, but it is not possible to run LaTeXML directly within overleaf.

 With a little bit of effort it is possible to run LaTeXML directly within Github so you do not have to install this software on your own machine.
 Also if you have a premium overleaf subscription you can connect overleaf to github.
 See the [Instructions on GitHub and Overleaf Integration](LaTeXMLonGitHub.md) for details.